 There are a few apps that are useful for night sky photography.

 First, it’s useful to have an app that can show you the location of the stars, so you can orientate your shot and find things like the Milky Way or the North Star.
-I like the Sky Map app for Android, and Stellarium is a good option for iPhone.
+I like the Sky Map app for Android, and Star Chart is a good option for iPhone.

 Next, knowing what time it gets dark wherever you are in the world is very useful.
 For that I use the Golden Hour app, which will tell you lots of useful information about the light at different times of the day.

 Finally, if you’re into chasing the Aurora, you should get an app to notify you of aurora activity.
 There are a few options, I like My Aurora Forecast which has lots of useful features.

 Further Reading on Photography